NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/bots/botsOverciew.md

 [screenshot]

-<details><summary>Bot Info example</summary>

 **Launching Bot: Demo Bot Example**

 Once the bot is selected, user is able to get a description of the Bot as well as other details such as whether a source such as a document is appended to the bot for queries.
-In this example, the bot has an example Employment Agreement that is attached so the user can query the document.
+In this example, the bot has an example Employment Agreement that is attached so the user can query the document by accessing it as a source.

 **Demo Mode**